Having written a post about pre cert VHS videos in the UK, I found myself looking more closely at the various first editions of Star Wars.

 Here's a selection of Star Wars first edition VHS tapes which were on sale in December 2023.
 As already mentioned, the true value of these tapes is £50-£60 for a tape in good condition.
 I have no idea why someone would think it's possible to get much more and even ten times this estimate.
 Buyer Beware!

-If anyone is foolish enough to buy one of these videos below, they have very deep pockets and don't care about losing money since it's unlikely they would ever be able to sell again for what they paid.
+If anyone is foolish enough to buy any of the videos shown below, they have very deep pockets and don't care about losing money, since it's highly unlikely they would ever be able to sell it again for what they paid.

 No comments: